Best Prepper Foods To Stockpile For A Future Disaster

 Prepper Food Action Plan

-Step 1 – Decide how many months of prepper food you want in the case of an emergency.
+Step 1.
+Decide how many months of food you want in the case of an emergency.

-This is a personal choice, and I cannot make this decision for you.
+This is a personal choice, and I cannot decide for you.
 However, if you’re a regular reader of this site, you know I believe our modern society is a fragile proposition at best.

 I’m not sure in which form the ultimate catalyst will be but pick your poison: EMP (natural or coordinated), global financial meltdown, droughts, government tyranny, you name it…